Watering

 1. 1

-Check the soil and trunk base; if soil is consistently wet, stop watering and allow it to dry completely before the next watering.
+Check the soil and trunk base; if soil is consistently wet, stop watering and allow it to dry out completely before the next watering.

 2. 2